rohanpawar330/WeatherForecastApp-ionic5/README.md

 1.Make sure that you have the software needed for running the ionic angular applictaion. if not then refer https://medium.com/@rohanpawar330/getting-started-with-angular-and-ionic-3d337b1f1fcf

-2.You have downloader the Zip of this project then unzip it and open in Visual Studio code and open the terminal in that. then run the command to install all the dependencies of the project that are in pacakage.json for that run::
+2.You have downloaded the Zip of this project then unzip it and open in Visual Studio code and open the terminal in that. then run the command to install all the dependencies of the project that are in pacakage.json for that run::